 We are very happy about your interest in our company.
-Data protection is particularly important for the management of DRS Investment GmbH.
+Data protection is particularly important for the management of DRS Investment SE.
 It is possible to use the Internet pages of DRS Investment without providing any personal data.
 However, if a person wishes to make use of special services of our company via our website, it may be necessary to process personal data.
 If the processing of personal data is necessary and if there is no legal basis for such processing, we generally obtain consent from the person concerned.

 As the company responsible for processing, DRS Investment has implemented numerous technical and organisational measures to ensure that the personal data processed via this website is protected as completely as possible.
 However, Internet-based data transfers can generally have security vulnerabilities, so absolute protection cannot be guaranteed.
 For this reason, every person concerned is free to transmit personal data to us by alternative means, for example by telephone.

 In this Privacy Statement, we use, among other things, the following terms:

 Personal data is any information relating to an identified or identifiable natural person (‘ the person concerned ‘).
 Identifiable is a natural person who is directly or indirectly assigned, in particular by assigning it to an identifier such as a name, to a identification number, to location data, to an online identifier or to one or more special features that reflect the physical, physiological, genetic, psychological, economic, cultural or social identity of this natural person can be identified.